tuva-health/notebooks/README.md

-# tuva_notebooks
+# Notebooks

-Contains all jupyter notebooks that run on Tuva.
+This repo contains a collection of jupyter notebooks that run on top of the Tuva data model.